-Happy birthday to Louison Bobet who was born on this day in the Brittany province of France in 1925, and died on March 13, 1983.
+Happy birthday to Louison Bobet, who was born on March 12 in the Brittany province of France in 1925, and died on March 13, 1983.

-The French rider is best remembered for being the first to win three consecutive Tour de France titles, which he did in 1953, 1954, and 1955.
+The French rider is best remembered for being the first to win three consecutive Tour de France titles, which he achieved in 1953, 1954, and 1955.

 Considered a great all-around performer, Bobet also won the World Championship Road Race in 1954, Paris-Roubaix Classic in 1956, Milan-San Remo Classic in 1951, Tour of Flanders Classic in 1955 and the Tour of Lombardy Classic in 1951.

 In all, he won four out of the five Monuments of cycling.

 Bobet was blessed with natural ability and a smooth pedaling stroke, but to many it was his dedication that made him a champion.